victoriasimonetti/NurseRostering-INRCII/README.md

 # NurseRostering-INRCII
-his repository contains the solutions for the problem presented in the Second International Nurse Rostering Competition (INRC-II).
+This repository contains the solutions for the problem presented in the Second International Nurse Rostering Competition (INRC-II).